Educational trip to the forest

 Adaptation to target devices

-The simpler the models (solids) we create, the better the simulator’s smoothness will be.
+The simpler the models (solids) we create, with fewer intricate details and complex components, the better the simulator’s smoothness will be, resulting in a more seamless and immersive experience for users.

 Technology